codio/knowledge/source/instructors/setupcourses/library/unlink-assessment.rst

          :alt: Edit Assessment List

-2. To unlink the assessment, open the assessment,
+2. To unlink the assessment, open the assessment.

 3. Click **Disconnect** in the lower right corner.